pinax-network/chains/README.md

 - ✅ No more need to copy-paste the service configs between multiple projects, it's packaged here
 - ✅ No more need to maintain a bunch of flags that can be extrapolated from data
 - ✅ No more duplicated information in mainnets and subnets
-- ✅ Enabling chain icons to work on local environments (no longer loading from prod)
-- ✅ Github Action automations making sure certain parts of the data is always up-to-date

 ## Installation